elk-audio/elk-docs/documents/getting_started_with_development_kit_elk_pi_hardware.md

 ### Linux
 At your convenience, you can either use [balenaEtcher](https://www.balena.io/etcher/), or use plain `dd` with these instructions:

    1. Find out under what name your SD card is listed on your computer, using e.g. `lsblk -f`.
-On modern Linux distributions it usually is`/dev/sdb` ,`/dev/sdc`, or following letters, or sometimes `/dev/mmcblk0`.
-We will refer to it as `/dev/sdX` in the following.
+On modern Linux distributions it usually is `/dev/sdb`, `/dev/sdc`, or subsequent letters, or sometimes `/dev/mmcblk0`.
+We will from now on refer to it as `/dev/sdX`.

    2. Unmount the SD card if it was already mounted: